ABHISHEK02182003/Fresher-s-Bootcamp-24/AOP/Article.md

-# A Journey into Aspect-Oriented Programming (AOP): Separating Non-Functional Requirements from Functional Requirements
+# A Journey into Aspect-Oriented Programming (AOP): Separating Functional and Non-Functional Requirements in Object Validation

 ## Unraveling Code Duplication and Tangling in Object Validation

-As a budding developer navigating the complexities of Object-Oriented Programming (OOP), I found myself entangled in a web of code duplication and tangling while dealing with object validation.
-The once sleek and modular validation logic began accumulating redundancies, especially when handling custom validation attributes.
-This journey led me to the illuminating realm of Aspect-Oriented Programming (AOP), reshaping how I structure and maintain my validation code.
+In the realm of Object-Oriented Programming (OOP), the struggle with code duplication and tangling became evident when dealing with object validation.
+The validation logic in classes like `Device` started to accumulate redundancies, especially with custom validation attributes.
+This led me to explore Aspect-Oriented Programming (AOP) as a solution to untangle and streamline my validation code.

 ### The Prelude: Code Duplication and Tangling in Object Validation

-Before embracing AOP, my object validation code, exemplified by a simple `Device` class, suffered from code duplication and tangling.
-Custom validation attributes such as `IdValidation` and `CodeRange` were scattered across properties, leading to a loss of clarity and violating the Single Responsibility Principle.
+Before diving into AOP, my object validation code, as seen in the `Device` class, suffered from code duplication and tangling.
+Custom validation attributes like `IdValidation` and `CodeRange` were scattered, violating the Single Responsibility Principle.

 ```csharp
 class Device